terrazzoapp/terrazzo/www/src/pages/docs/cli/integrations/sass.md

 # Sass

-The Sass plugin is an extension of [the CSS plugin](/docs/integrations/css) that adds the typesafety of Sass while keeping all the flexibility and functionality of CSS.
+Convert DTCG tokens into Sass for use in any web application or native app with webview.
+Uses [the CSS plugin](/docs/integrations/css) under the hood that lets you use all of CSS’ features with the typesafety of Sass.

 ## Setup

-Install this alongside the CSS plugin with your package manager of choice:
+Requires [Node.js 18 or later](https://nodejs.org) and [the CLI installed](/docs/cli).
+With both installed, run:

 :::code-group